^

 · Letter of support from the Chair of your department confirming the availability of space, equipment, and administrative support for the proposed research and confirming that undergraduate researchers will receive appropriate training in laboratory safety.

-Applicants will be notified of decisions on funding in February 2024.
+Applicants will be notified of decisions on funding in February 2025.
 Announcement of the awards will be made on the Org Syn website in the homepage slideshow with a link to a page with biographies of the PUI faculty supervisors.
-Following the summer of research, the faculty supervisor and student will jointly prepare a brief (1-2 page) report on the research accomplished and a summary of funds expended.
-The report will be due by September 30, 2024 and will be submitted to the office of the Editor in Chief.
+Following each summer of funded research, the faculty supervisor and student will jointly prepare a brief (1-2 page) report on the research accomplished and a summary of funds expended.
+The report will be due by September 30 of that year and will be submitted to the office of the Editor in Chief.
 We will also request a follow-up letter one year after the summer of research describing any publications and conference presentations and reporting on the subsequent career of the student supported by the grant.